 - your GP, who can guide you to the most appropriate services for your family if you don’t know where to go

-You can also find other information and resources at our mental health links and resources page and the Youth Beyond Blue get help page.
+You can also find other information and resources at our mental health links and resources page and at Youth Beyond Blue – Help someone you know.

 Most anxiety disorders respond well to treatment, particularly if the disorders are treated early.
 Psychological treatment usually focuses on strategies to help teenagers cope with anxiety.
 This means that teenagers learn to manage anxiety rather than avoiding it.
 Teenagers don’t usually need medication, but health professionals might prescribe it under certain circumstances.

 Your child might not want to talk to you about how she’s feeling.
 She might even say there’s nothing wrong.
-If so, you could suggest a confidential telephone counselling service for young people, such as Kids Helpline (1800 551 800).
-Your child could also visit the Kids Helpline website
+If so, you could suggest a confidential telephone counselling service for young people, like Kids Helpline for teens – 1800 551 800.
+Your child could also go to Kids Helpline – Teens

 Supporting your child at home